Density theorems for GL(n): Introduction

 \begin{theorem} Let $q$ be a prime and let $M, N \in \Bbb{Z}^{n-1}$ with entries coprime to $q$ (in particular non-zero).
 Let $n \geq 3$ and let $w \in W$.
 Then $S_{q, w}(M, N, (q, \ldots, q)) = 0$ unless in which case $S_{q, w}(M, N, (q, \ldots, q)) = q^{n-2}.$ \end{theorem}

 Note that this is in sharp contrast to the case $n=2$, where a Kloosterman sum to prime modulus $q$ has no closed evaluation.
 The key point is that by multiplicativity the Kloosterman sums in \eqref{heur} contain $S_{q, w}(\ast, \ast, (q, \ldots, q))$ as a large chunk.
 The critical case is the term corresponding to $w = w_{\ast}$ where the Kloosterman sum is much bigger than the product of the square root of the moduli (if $n > 3$).
 Luckily in this case the remaining piece with moduli $(c_1/q, \ldots, c_{n-1}/q)$ comes with additional savings since the Weyl element $w_{\ast}$ imposes certain relations among the $c_j$.
-That the critical Weyl element is not the long Weyl element, but a rather the permutation $1 \leftrightarrow n$ that is relatively ``close'' to the identity, may also be quite surprising in this context.
+That the critical Weyl element is not the long Weyl element, but rather the permutation $1 \leftrightarrow n$ that is relatively ``close'' to the identity, may also be quite surprising in this context.
+This analysis is sensitive to $q$ being prime.
+While the general technique can be applied in a rather broad context (see e.g. \cite{AB, Ma}), the estimation in Theorem \ref{thm3} is particularly designed to the particular setup of $\Gamma_0(q)$, $q$ prime.

 Theorem \ref{thm2} and variations of it have other applications of which we mention here only one, namely a large sieve inequality. \begin{theorem} Let $q$ be prime and $(\alpha(m))$ any sequence of complex numbers.
 Then